MonarchSolutions/Reflector.Plugins/README.md

 # Reflector Plugins

-Porting some classic Reflector plugins to Reflector 10+, since there are some changes on Reflector's interfaces.
+Porting some classic Reflector plugins to **Reflector 10+**, since there are some changes on Reflector's interfaces.

 If you are the author of these plugins and do not like what we're doing, send me an email and I will remove your plugins' code.